rlobillo/openshift-virtualization-tests/README.md

 ```

 ## Upgrade tests
-Current upgrade test automation allows us the ability to run just ocp/cnv upgrade or upgrade along with pre and post upgrade validation of various components.
+Current upgrade test automation allows us the ability to run just ocp/cnv/eus upgrade or upgrade along with pre and post upgrade validation of various components.

 Note: Before running upgrade tests, please check "Cluster requirements" section to see minimum requirements in terms of cluster size.
 ##### Y-stream Upgrade:
 In this case, upgrade testing would always involve upgrading both ocp and cnv.
 Please note, in Y-1 -> Y upgrade, OCP must be upgraded first, followed by CNV upgrades. (e.g. upgrading from 4.10 latest z stream -> 4.11.0, ocp must be upgraded to 4.11 first, before cnv can be upgraded).
 ##### Z-stream Upgrade:
-Here, no ocp upgrade is needed (e.g. 4.11.z-1 -> 4.11.z).
+Here, no ocp upgrade is needed (e.g. 4.12.z-1 -> 4.12.z).
+##### EUS Upgrade:
+EUS-to-EUS updates are only viable between even-numbered minor versions of OpenShift Container Platform.
+Here, the comma separated list of two ocp images for EUS upgrade from 4.y.z->4.y+2.0 needs to be provided via command line parameter --eus-ocp-images .
+Test would determine the correct CNV upgrade path based on the current CNV version(4.y.z) and possible target cnv version (4.y+2.0)

 Before running upgrade tests, it must be understood if a direct upgrade path exists between the source and target version.
 This can be done by using cnv version explorer tool.
 ```bash